prezly/theme-kit-js/README.md

 ### NPM scripts

-The repo is designed to run all of the scripts from the root directory with the help of [Lerna] and [Nx].
+The repo is designed to run all of the scripts from the root directory with the help of [Turborepo].
 This ensures that all tasks are aware of dependencies between packages.
-Nx also provides caching, which speeds up the repeated tasks.
+Turborepo also provides caching, which speeds up the repeated tasks.
-You can learn more about task pipeline configuration from [Lerna docs](https://lerna.js.org/docs/concepts/task-pipeline-configuration).
+You can learn more about task pipeline configuration from [Turborepo docs](https://turbo.build/repo/docs/core-concepts/monorepos/running-tasks).

-For convenient development of individual packages, you have the `dev:` npm scripts.
+For convenient development of individual packages, you have the `watch:` scripts.
 Each script will start the selected package in watch mode.
 Changes to both the package and its dependencies will result in a new build, so you only need to run a single script when working on packages.

 ### Prezly SDK dependency